-- 8.4.1 There shall be no probation period of temporary or casual employees. - 8.4.2 In the event that a temporary employee becomes regular, if that Employee has worked as a temporary employee for a continuous period of four (4) months or more with a satisfactory appraisal, the probation period specified in Article 8.1.3 shall be waived.
+- 8.4.1 There shall be no probation period of temporary or casual employees. - 8.4.2 In the event that a temporary employee becomes regular, if that Employee has worked as a temporary employee for a continuous period greater than or equal to the probationary period of their position as per Article 8.3.1, for the Office Manager, or Article 8.3.2, for the Labour Relations Advisor, prorated per appointment level (compared to the normal appointment), with a satisfactory appraisal, the probation period specified in Article 8.1.3 shall be waived.